julzaza/wildwitchherbs/_posts/2025-12-13-pre-christian-winter-kings.md

 In some cultures, yes.
 In others, the king was symbolic.
 Over time, real sacrifice often became ritualized replacement.

 ### Is this connected to Christianity?
 Christianity absorbed many solar motifs but reframed them as divine resurrection rather than cyclical sacrifice.
+Check out: **[Old European Witchcraft Before Christianity](/pre-christian-europe/)**

 ### Did Balkan cultures have winter kings?
 While not documented as kings, Balkan folklore focused on communal rites, animal sacrifice, and protective magic rather than royal death.